civictheme/monorepo-drupal/web/themes/contrib/civictheme/README.md

 ## Installation

 > [!IMPORTANT]
-> For Drupal theme installation instructions, see https://docs.civictheme.io/installation/drupal-theme
+> For Drupal theme installation instructions, see [Installation instructions](https://docs.civictheme.io/installation/drupal-theme)

 Enable CivicTheme theme to use it as-is - CivicTheme UI kit is already included as a set of compiled assets.